About the event

-The Stanford Women in Data Science conference (WiDS) is a one day global conference that will bring data scientists together to share cutting edge research.
+This event is being organised in partnership with G-Research and Microsoft The Stanford Women in Data Science conference (WiDS) is a one day global conference that will bring data scientists together to share cutting edge research.

-The conference aim is to inspire and encourage data scientists worldwide and exclusively support women in the field.
+The conference will feature eminent female speakers through technical talks and a panel discussion.
+The conference programme and speaker information will be soon available through the conference website.
 The event will provide great opportunities to connect with potential mentors, collaborators and peers; hear about recent advancements in data science and explore new research dimensions.

-Cecilia Mascolo (University of Cambridge, UK)
+- Cecilia Mascolo (University of Cambridge, UK)

-Codina Cotar (Department of Statistical Science, UCL, UK)
+- Codina Cotar (Department of Statistical Science, UCL, UK)

-Emma McCoy (Imperial College London, UK)
+- Emma McCoy (Imperial College London, UK)

-Jil Matheson (DBC, FAcSS, formal national statistician)
+- Heather Savory (Data Capability, UK) Jil Matheson (DBC, FAcSS, formal national statistician)

-Kathy Whaler (OBE, FRSE, Fellow AGU, The University of Edinburgh, UK)
+- Kathy Whaler (OBE, FRSE, Fellow AGU, The University of Edinburgh, UK)

-Kate Saunders (University of Oxford, UK)
+- Kate Saunders (University of Oxford, UK)

-Mariana Damova (Mozajka, Bulgaria)
+- Kate Rohinshine (Microsoft,UK) Mariana Damova (Mozajka, Bulgaria)

-Marie-Christine Sawley (Exascale Lab, France)
+- Marie-Christine Sawley

-Ulrike Tillmann (FRS, University of Oxford, UK)
+- Ulrike Tillmann (FRS, University of Oxford, UK)